StevenLuk18/Express.js_Web_Development/README.md

 *In my case, it is public/images/member/'FileName'*

-**Get the preview image from the path that saved inside the MongoDB**
+**Get the preview image from the path that is saved inside the MongoDB**

 ![image](https://github.com/user-attachments/assets/b2e74885-b40f-40e5-b2d4-f440f5764688)

-*Get the data from API and insert into the image's src attribute*
+*Get the data from API and insert it into the image's src attribute*

 ![image](https://github.com/user-attachments/assets/99982929-9c54-4d77-8ad4-8d05c8f1ae31)

 - *imagePath is the session saved from the login API*

+<a name="Testimonial"></a>
 ### Testimonial

-- This web feature can let the users edit their comment on their travel trip
+- This web feature can let the users edit their comments on their travel trip

 ![image](https://github.com/user-attachments/assets/eeca1851-2143-45c4-8722-ea831bf1d758)